leechseed/_setsunadev/_1.01_EMIWU_ALPHA_BUILD/key_figures_RC3/5forsterrrf_readers_role_framework_forster.md

 Summary: Novels should be judged not only by their formal qualities but also by the emotional and intellectual responses they evoke in readers.
 ELEMENT: PERSPECTIVES
 KNOWLEDGE TYPE: TACIT
+CORE: NR-3507 Narratee and Implied Reader
+TIER: Tier 3
+REASON: Explores the role of the reader in constructing narrative meaning, aligning with "Narratee and Implied Reader".

 ---

 - [1. **Title: Forster's Reader's Role Framework**](#1-title-forsters-readers-role-framework)